vulcanize/vulcanizedb/README.md

 **Note the location of the ipc file is outputted when you connect to a blockchain.
 It is needed to for configuration**

 ## Start Vulcanize DB
-1. Start a blockchain.
+1. Start geth
 2. In a separate terminal start vulcanize_db
     - `godo vulcanizeDb -- --environment=<some-environment>`

+## Watch contract events
+1. Start geth
+2. In a separate terminal start vulcanize_db
+    - `godo vulcanizeDb -- --environment=<some-environment>`
+3. Create event filter
+    - `godo watchEvent -- --environment=<some-environment> --filter-filepath=<filters/example-filer.json>`

 ## Running Listener

-1. Start a blockchain.
+1. Start geth
 2. In a separate terminal start listener (ipcDir location)
     - `godo run -- --environment=<some-environment>`

 ## Retrieving Historical Data

-1. Start a blockchain.
+1. Start geth
 2. In a separate terminal start listener (ipcDir location)
     - `godo populateBlocks -- --environment=<some-environment> --starting-number=<starting-block-number>`